robbert229/CFA10036-GTK-Dependencies/README.md

 If there are any files that this repo is lacking in, I would appreciate you reporting it as a bug, and possibly submiting a pull request with the needed file.
 This goes true for unnecessary files as well.

-Friendly and constructive criticism is Welcomed and appreciated.
+Friendly and constructive criticism is welcomed and appreciated.